 To view the Witness Examination Handbook, click here.

 To view the Witness Examination Rules, click here.

 To view the Witness Examination Score Sheet, click here.

 If you would like to be notified when registration opens, please provide your email address here.

-For more information, please contact the 2016 UTS LSS Wit-Ex Director, Anthony Guerrieri, at email@example.com.
+For more information, please contact the 2018 UTS LSS Wit-Ex Director, Brae Aslanidis, at firstname.lastname@example.org.